Skip to Main Content

 Where to publish

-Some things to do when deciding the credibility of a publisher include:
+What to consider when deciding on the credibility and quality of a journal or publisher:

-• Checking with your colleagues/supervisors if they know the reputation of that publisher
+• Check with colleagues or supervisors if they know the reputation of the publisher.

-• Look at the website - is it well-designed, functional and informative website?
+• Look at the website - is it well-designed, functional and informative?

-• Are the journals published regularly?
+• Is the journal published regularly?
 If not, avoid them.

-• Check the editorial boards – can you contact the various editors or check their staff home pages to verify their role?
+• Check the editorial boards – can you easily contact editors or check their staff homepages to verify their role?

 • Do they send out mass emails?
 If they do, avoid them